 Applied Genomics involves the study of how genes function and control crop architecture, environmental stress, disease resistance and traits related to consumer preferences.
-Daryl Somers, PhD and his research team also integrate plant breeding and sophisticated genome DNA sequencing into horticulture technologies.
+The research team also integrates plant breeding and sophisticated genome DNA sequencing into horticulture technologies.

 Current projects include:

 - Value-Added Traits for Horticultural Crops – This area of research uses genomics to create enhanced traits, such as disease resistance and extended production, in greenhouse vegetables including tomatoes, peppers and cucumbers.

 - Enhancing Flavour and Production Traits of Canadian Greenhouse Tomatoes – This research program entails the development of flavourful greenhouse tomato varieties with improved disease resistance and low light tolerance suited to Canadian greenhouse growing conditions.

 - Global Reach, Local Touch: New Vegetable Varieties – In partnership with Louisiana State University, sweet potato cultivars are evaluated to identify lines which perform better in the Ontario climate, with a focus on quality and cold tolerance.

 - Canada's National Hardy Rose Program – This program focuses on the development of black spot resistance screening techniques and cold hardiness to breed roses that can survive our cold Canadian winters.

 - New Market Opportunities: Driving Growth with New Plant Varieties – The apple breeding program is a true example of consumer-driven product development, where consumer insights, genomics and breeding work together to create new apple varieties that consumers love.